willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 how you write code.
 It doesn't mean you have to follow all these rules, all the time.
 Find your balance with these rules, use some of them only if you feel comfortable with them.

-These rules focus on maintainability, readability, testability, and comprehensibility of your code.
-If you already write maintainable, readable, testable, and comprehensible code, then these rules will help you write more maintainable, more readable, more testable, and more comprehensible code.
+These rules focus on **maintainability**, **readability**, **testability**, and **comprehensibility** of your code.
+If you already write code that is maintainable, readable, testable, and comprehensible, then these rules will help you write code that is more maintainable, more readable, more testable, and more comprehensible.

 In the following, I will review each of these 9 rules listed below: